avajs/ava/docs/recipes/testing-with-selenium-webdriverjs.md

 ```console
 npm test
 ```

 Since I ran the above command on a laptop with 4 CPU cores, AVA ran both `bingtest.js` and `googletest.js` in parallel.
-See below output
+See below output.

 ```console
 DevTools listening on ws://127.0.0.1:49852/devtools/browser/adfcad21-9612-46ff-adc3-09adc0737f4a